Pay policy statement

 On-call allowances

-On-call allowances are applied to compensate colleagues who are required to be available with limited notice.
+On-call allowances are applied to compensate employees who are required to be available with limited notice.
 Rates are agreed on an individual role basis.
 On-call allowances do not apply to Chief Officers.

 Shift and night shift allowances